Photo by The Markows Photography

-Daniel F. Birch, an alumnus of Syracuse University, has been an award-winning designer and illustrator in the NYC area for 18 years.
+Daniel F. Birch, has been an illustrator and award-winning designer in the NYC area for 18 years.
 I recently moved to the middle of New Jersey into the middle of the woods on top of a large hill.
 For the past several years, Dan has specialized in producing graphics mostly for the NYC craft beer scene.
 He has created unique and instantly recognizable labels for brands ranging from Barrier Brewing Company to the newer brand Alewife Brewing Company.
 He has also produced in-store graphics and collateral material for some of the best beer bars in NYC including Blind Tiger, 4th Ave Pub, The Jeffrey, and Hops Hill.
 Dan has also helped produce illustrations that were animated for The Six Most Metal Breweries, a beer & metal show.

 Aside from local brewing and hospitality, Dan also has designed and illustrated labels, catalogs and other collateral materials for great local brands such as Marcelli Formaggi, Hell's Kitchen Hot Sauce to the newcomer Joust Juice.
 He is very much dedicated to helping small businesses and new products grow by providing them with unique and distinct artwork and logos that stand out from the crowd, aid name recognition and add value to each company and brand.

 Dan's design and illustration style is diverse although both generally incorporate hand-drawn elements a la Saul Bass and his push-pin studio.
 Working without an agency, his business has grown strongly through word-of-mouth as well as recommendations and references from clients who have been very pleased with Dan’s work ethic, his diligence and his prodigious creative output that helps smaller brands become larger ones.

 Below are different publications I appeared on.
 I talk about different influences as well as stories behind the making of some of my most well-regarded labels and work.
 Enjoy!